-Submit to the Superintendent, who will include this request in the monthly list of bills presented to the School Board.
-Use of this form is required by 2:125-E3, Resolution to Regulate Expense Reimbursements.
+Submit to the Superintendent, who will include this request in the monthly list of bills presented to the Board of Education.
+Use of this form is required (1) by 2:125-E3, Resolution to RegulateExpense Reimbursements and (2) for pre-approval of expenses to be charged to a federal grant or State grant governed by the Grant Accountability and Transparency Act.
 Please print.